syslog-ng/syslog-ng/modules/python-modules/README.md

 ## When to use Python

-These Python bindinds are useful if the facilities provided by the syslog-ng configuration language is not sufficient, that is if there's no native functionality that would:
+These Python bindinds are useful if the facilities provided by the syslog-ng configuration language is not sufficient, that is:

-  * implement the integration with a specific service (e.g. API based log sources or information sources that you want to use for data enrichment purposes)
+  * if there's no native functionality that would implement the integration with a specific service (e.g. API based log sources or information sources that you want to use for data enrichment purposes)
   * if the configuration language does not have the features to do some specific transformation need (but in that case, please let me know about your usecase)